Andlauer Healthcare Group (TSE:AND) PT Raised to C$39.50

-Andlauer Healthcare Group (TSE:AND) had its price target hoisted by equities researchers at National Bankshares from C$38.00 to C$39.50 in a research report issued on Friday, BayStreet.CA reports.
-The firm presently has a “sector perform” rating on the stock.
-National Bankshares’ price objective would indicate a potential downside of 9.20% from the company’s previous close.
+Andlauer Healthcare Group (TSE:AND) had its price objective hoisted by National Bank Financial from C$38.00 to C$39.50 in a report released on Friday morning, Stock Target Advisor reports.
+National Bank Financial currently has a sector perform rating on the stock.
+National Bank Financial also issued estimates for Andlauer Healthcare Group’s FY2021 earnings at $1.17 EPS and FY2022 earnings at $1.36 EPS.

-Other equities research analysts have also recently issued reports about the stock.
-TD Securities upped their target price on shares of Andlauer Healthcare Group from C$43.00 to C$44.00 and gave the company a “hold” rating in a report on Wednesday, July 21st.
-Royal Bank of Canada upped their target price on shares of Andlauer Healthcare Group from C$46.00 to C$48.00 and gave the company an “outperform” rating in a report on Friday.
-Finally, CIBC upped their target price on shares of Andlauer Healthcare Group to C$49.00 and gave the company a “neutral” rating in a report on Friday.
-Four analysts have rated the stock with a hold rating and one has issued a buy rating to the stock.
-Andlauer Healthcare Group presently has an average rating of “Hold” and a consensus target price of C$44.67.
+Other equities research analysts also recently issued research reports about the stock.
+Scotiabank upped their price target on shares of Andlauer Healthcare Group from C$39.00 to C$43.00 in a research report on Friday.
+TD Securities raised their target price on shares of Andlauer Healthcare Group from C$44.00 to C$49.00 and gave the company a hold rating in a research note on Friday.
+Royal Bank of Canada raised their price target on shares of Andlauer Healthcare Group from C$46.00 to C$48.00 and gave the stock an outperform rating in a research report on Friday.
+CIBC raised their price target on shares of Andlauer Healthcare Group to C$49.00 and gave the stock a neutral rating in a research report on Friday.
+Finally, National Bankshares raised their price objective on shares of Andlauer Healthcare Group from C$38.00 to C$39.50 and gave the stock a sector perform rating in a report on Friday.
+Four equities research analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
+Andlauer Healthcare Group currently has a consensus rating of Hold and an average price target of C$44.67.

 Andlauer Healthcare Group Inc, a supply chain management company, provides a platform of customized third-party logistics (3PL) and specialized transportation solutions for the healthcare sector in Canada.
 It operates in two segments, Specialized Transportation and Healthcare Logistics.
 The company provides specialized temperature controlled services; and ground transportation services, including less-than-truckload and courier services; and air freight forwarding, and dedicated and last mile delivery services.